-Secondly, the apparent decline of social activity was reversed.
-Because of the stagnation of the early 1980s, in April 1986 a questionnaire was circulated seeking interest in the Social Committee.
-Out of this came an infusion of new blood, reflecting the expansion of housing in preceding years, and the renewal of the Hilltop Social Club.
-This began to play a wider role, symbolised by the production of a quarterly newsletter, 'Hilltop News'.
+Because of the stagnation of the early 1980s a questionnaire was circulated in April 1986, seeking interest in the Social Committee.
+This seems to have been postively recieved as, out of it came an infusion of new blood, reflecting the expansion of housing in preceding years.
+This helped the renewal of the Hilltop Social Club.
+It began to play a wider role, symbolised by the production of a quarterly newsletter, 'Hilltop News'.

-Then, when a regular Quinquennial Inspection by the Diocesan Architects suggested that St Faith's was at the end of its useful life, and this at a time when, in line with national and local social trends, the numbers of people from the Lanes attending services were falling so that the Church was seen as unlikely to be able to sustain the hall, a further initiative was undertaken.
-Following a public meeting on 19 October 2000, a new body, the Hilltop Community Association, was set up.
-This drew on the impetus of the Social Club and inherited its name, though because of the imprecision of the term 'Hilltop', Canterbury has been added to its official title.
+Then, when a regular Quinquennial Inspection by the Diocesan Architects suggested that St Faith's was at the end of its useful life, the Club was presented with a new challenge.
+And it was not one which the Church was likely to meet, given that, in line with national and local social trends, the numbers of people from the Lanes attending services were falling.
+St Nicholas itself was also facing problems though it went on paying many of the Hall's charges.
+So a further local initiative was started to try and sustain the hall.
+In fact, following a public meeting on 19 October 2000, a new body, the Hilltop Community Association, was set up.
+This drew on the impetus of the Social Club and inherited some of its name, though because of the imprecision of the term 'Hilltop', Canterbury has been added to its official title.

-Run by an elected executive committee and a Board of Trustees HCA sets as its objectives the continuation of a vibrant local community; the retention of the 'village hall'; the maintenance, management and refurbishment of the hall; the provision of non-denominational services; and the development of recreational activities for the under 12s.
+Run by an elected executive committee and a Board of Trustees HCA set as its objectives the continuation of a vibrant local community; the retention of the 'village hall'; the maintenance, management and refurbishment of the hall; the provision of non-denominational services; and the development of recreational activities for the under 12s.
 The Association came into existence in the autumn of 2000 and, through its various working groups, has done a great deal of remedial and upkeep work on the Hall.
-And taking the Social Club under its wing, it has also provided recreational facilities for many residents as well as the young, including quiz evenings, Tai Chi and a lending library of fiction.
+Thus, taking the Social Club under its wing, it went on to provided recreational facilities for many residents as well as for the young, including quiz evenings, Tai Chi and a lending library of fiction.
+And all this allowed it to obtain recognition as a charitable body, under the aegis of the Charities Commission.

 It also started new fund raising activities including barbecues, themed evenings and a 100 Club.
-Moreover, a website has also been created and a new storage unit placed behind the hall which has now been redeveloped for social use.
-Unfortunately its value to the community have not always been fully appreciated since the Hall and its surrounds have suffered a certain amount of vandalism.
+Moreover, a website was created and a new storage unit placed behind the hall, allowing the hall itself to be more easily use for social use.
+All this enabled it to build up a basic fighting fund.
+However, as the Diocesan Architect's verdict was not accepted, no provision was then made for major redevelopment.
+Repairs were, of course, carried out, Unfortunately its value to the community have not always been fully appreciated since the Hall and its surrounds have, at times, suffered a certain amount of vandalism.